UNDER THE RADAR'S

 In the case of mining companies and biotechs, there is a different orientation.
 Here we look at the cash burn rate and what the likelihood of raising capital is.
 Raising equity isn't the worst thing in the world, but you want to know that there are performance hurdles the company will meet in the near term that will help raise investor sentiment (meaning its share price).
 Also, a clear understanding of when the company will be cash flow positive and not need any more cash injections is critical.

 The chart.
-Even if, like us, you are sceptical of technical analysis, the graph of a company's share price always tells an interesting story.
-Although the chart won't tell you how to invest for the long term, it gives the best idea of the sentiment that any given stock/sector/market has experienced over differing time frames.
-This is a big aid in timing your decision to jump into or out of a company and whether it is regarded overall as a consistent performer by the investment community.
-Those looking to delve a little further could possibly look at the beta of a company, that is, how it is correlated against the market.
+The graph of a company's share price always tells an interesting story.
+Although the small cap share chart won't tell you how to invest for the long term, it gives the best idea of the sentiment that any given stock/sector/market has experienced over differing time frames.
+This is a big aid in timing a decision to jump into or out of a company and whether it is regarded overall as a consistent performer by the investment community.
+Our small cap analysts, or for other investors who are looking to delve a little further look at the beta of a company, that is, how it is correlated against the market.
 But I believe that the one-year and five-year charts are good enough indicators of investor sentiment.

 Whether talking to management or not, it is important to gauge their performance.
-You need coherent explanations of past performance as well as what their plans are for the future.
+A small cap investor needs coherent explanations of past performance as well as what their plans are for the future.
 Management needs to both talk the talk and walk the walk.

 For an investor, everything really comes down to this.
 Having a clear idea of what a company's valuation is makes it easier to make buy and sell decisions.
-Our decisions are based on simple valuation methodologies such as price earnings multiples and analysing the present day value of near-term forecast cash flows.
+Our decisions are assisted using valuation methodologies such as price earnings multiples and analysing the present day value of near-term forecast cash flows.

-What will happen in the future that will lead to a stock moving towards the valuation we have chosen.
+What will happen in the future that will lead to a stock moving towards the valuation we have chosen?
 Underlying this is the primacy of timing.
 In investing timing is important, although rarely do people get it right.
-We have a believe that the main thing to do is to buy and hold.
+We have a belief that the main thing to do is to buy and hold.
 Patience is one of the biggest virtues and investor can have.